wobo-gavin/repo0312/docs/faq.rst

 Yes.
 Pass the ``future`` true request option to a request to send it asynchronously. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will then return a ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Message\FutureResponse``
-object that can be used synchronously by accessing the response object like a normal response, and it can be used asynchronoulsy using a promise that is notified when the response is resolved with a real response or rejected with an exception.
+object that can be used synchronously by accessing the response object like a normal response, and it can be used asynchronously using a promise that is notified when the response is resolved with a real response or rejected with an exception.